 - Dr. Cruz will call you (typically on your first day after surgery) to address any questions or concerns.
-If you have not been contacted within 48 hours of surgery, please call the office. - If you do not already have a post-operative appointment scheduled, please contact the office during normal office hours. - For any other questions or concerns please contact Dr. Cruz via email (christiancruzmd@gmail.com), at the office, or by cell (215-498-0653).
+If you have not been contacted within 48 hours of surgery, please call the office. - If you do not already have a post-operative appointment scheduled, please contact the office during normal office hours and ask for appointment scheduling. - For any other questions or concerns please contact Dr. Cruz via email (christiancruzmd@gmail.com), at the office, or by cell (215-498-0653).